tincanbox/webapp/README.md

+# What is this.

+Really simple webapp bootstrapper for MYSELF.

-# Recommended Global NPM package
+# Recommended Global NPM packages

     npm install -g gulp-cli typescript tslint typings